CountingFruit: Language-Guided 3D Fruit Counting with Semantic Gaussian Splatting: Experiments and Results

 \subsection{Reconstruction Quality and Efficiency}

-This research first assess the 3D reconstruction performance of FruitLangGS in terms of both visual quality and rendering speed.
-As shown in Table~\ref{tab:recon_quality_restructured}, we compare our method against four representative baselines: NeRF~\cite{mildenhall2021nerf}, FruitNeRF~\cite{meyer2024fruitnerf}, Taming3DGS~\cite{mallick2024taming}, and 3D Gaussian Splatting (3DGS)~\cite{3DGS}.
-Evaluations are conducted on three annotated trees (Tree01–03) and the full Fuji-SfM dataset.
-The reported metrics include structural similarity (SSIM), peak signal-to-noise ratio (PSNR), learned perceptual image patch similarity (LPIPS), and frame rate (FPS).
+We first evaluate the 3D reconstruction performance of FruitLangGS in terms of both visual fidelity and rendering efficiency.
+As summarized in Table~\ref{tab:recon_quality_restructured}, we compare our method with four baselines: NeRF~\cite{mildenhall2021nerf}, FruitNeRF~\cite{meyer2024fruitnerf}, Taming3DGS~\cite{mallick2024taming}, and 3D Gaussian Splatting (3DGS)~\cite{3DGS}.
+Evaluation is performed on nine datasets.

-FruitLangGS consistently achieves the highest rendering speed across all scenes.
-On Tree01, our method reaches 988.86 FPS, which is over three times faster than Taming3DGS (277.91 FPS) and nearly seven times faster than 3DGS (144.78 FPS).
-Both NeRF and FruitNeRF operate below 0.3 FPS and are unsuitable for real-time applications.
-On Fuji-SfM, which involves full-tree reconstruction across 11 real-world trees, FruitLangGS maintains 306.88 FPS, significantly outperforming 3DGS (26.63 FPS) and Taming3DGS (196.69 FPS).
-These results demonstrate that our adaptive radius-based pruning and tile-level load balancing strategies enable real-time rendering performance, even on large and structurally complex orchard scenes.
+FruitLangGS consistently achieves the highest rendering speed across all datasets.
+For instance, on Tree01, it reaches 988.86 FPS—over 3× faster than Taming3DGS (277.91 FPS) and nearly 7× faster than 3DGS (144.78 FPS).
+NeRF and FruitNeRF remain below 0.5 FPS across all cases.
+On the large-scale Fuji-SfM benchmark, our method maintains 306.88 FPS, significantly outperforming 3DGS (26.63 FPS) and Taming3DGS (196.69 FPS).
+Notably, even on challenging real-world orchard sequences such as Galafab-West and Schnico-Red-East, our method sustains over 1000 FPS, demonstrating the scalability of our pruning and tile-aware scheduling strategies to complex and cluttered environments.

 In terms of reconstruction quality, FruitLangGS achieves results that are competitive with or superior to prior work.
-On Fuji-SfM, our method achieves the highest SSIM (0.716) and PSNR (21.454), along with the lowest LPIPS (0.295, tied with FruitNeRF).
-Performance differences are more pronounced in occlusion-heavy scenes such as Tree03.
-In this case, NeRF and FruitNeRF achieve SSIM scores of only 0.346 and 0.387, respectively, while LPIPS remains above 0.68 for both.
-This indicates poor spatial alignment and perceptual quality in cluttered foliage conditions.
-In contrast, our method maintains stable SSIM (0.599) and lower LPIPS (0.340), suggesting improved robustness to overlapping geometry and leaf-fruit entanglement.
+On Fuji-SfM, it yields the best SSIM (0.716) and PSNR (21.454), while matching FruitNeRF in LPIPS (0.295).
+Occlusion-heavy scenes such as Tree03 highlight the advantage of our adaptive Gaussian model: while NeRF and FruitNeRF report SSIM below 0.39 and LPIPS above 0.68, our method maintains SSIM of 0.599 and LPIPS of 0.340.
+Among the new datasets, Pfuji-Size\_Orch2020 demonstrates similar trends—our method achieves the lowest LPIPS (0.227) and highest SSIM (0.749), indicating strong robustness to motion blur and viewpoint variability.
+These results confirm that FruitLangGS balances reconstruction accuracy with real-time performance, enabling scalable and interactive scene understanding in outdoor orchards.